zencart/documentation/content/user/new_user_topics/sales_message.md

 ---
 title: How do I change the "Sales Message Goes Here" or "Tagline Here" text?
-description: Removing the placeholders "Sales Message Goes Here" and "Tagline Here"
+description: Removing the language string placeholders
 category: new_user_topics
 weight: 10
 ---